Skip to main content

 What is the European Open Data Directive?

-Why are weather and climate datasets considered “High-Value”?
+Why are weather and climate datasets considered High-Value?

-Under the implementing Regulation (EU) 2023/138, meteorological data is explicitly classified as a “High-Value Dataset” because its widespread availability provides massive socio-economic benefits.
-Free access to this data accelerates climate research, improves agricultural planning, enhances disaster risk management, and fuels the renewable energy sector.
+Under the implementing Regulation (EU) 2023/138, meteorological data is explicitly classified as a High-Value Dataset because its widespread availability provides socio-economic benefits.
+Free access can support climate research, agricultural planning, disaster-risk analysis and renewable-energy applications by reducing financial and technical barriers to obtaining data.

 Is historical weather data now completely free in Europe?